narayana-games/Beat-the-Rhythm.Core/com.narayana-games.btr.maps/Documentation~/BeatTheRhythmMaps.md

 However, for these benefits to become available, a little bit of musical understanding is
 necessary:

+### Bars

+A bar is not a place to get drunk.
+A bar is the smallest musical unit in terms of structure.
+Usually, each bar in a song has the same duration, and typically, one bar has four beats or quarter notes.
+See the section *Time Signatures* below for exceptions to that.

 ### Sections

 Each song consists of several **sections**.
 In popular music, typical sections are the verses,